Profile

 3. 3

-Shape into a ball and rest under an upturned bowl for 30 minutes.
+Gather the dough into a ball and let it rest, covered with an overturned bowl, for 30 minutes.

 4. 4

-Press the ricotta through a sieve and mix with pecorino, salt, pepper and chopped parsley.
+Pass the ricotta through a sieve and mix in the pecorino, salt, pepper, and finely chopped parsley.

 5. 5